-CMO and one first responder must be assigned to Safety 2.
-Safety 2 volunteers must be willing and able to be exposed to a degree of risk to personal safety in order to assist others.
+Chief Medical Officer (CMO) and one first responder must be assigned to Safety 2.
+Safety 2 volunteers must be willing and able to be exposed to a degree of risk to personal safety to assist others.

 Safety 2 is to be parked in front of (not behind) the tow truck in turn 5.
 CMO is the medical scene manager and makes the call as to additional medical resources required.
-He needs to be in a position to respond quickly to incidents.
+He needs to be positioned to respond quickly to incidents.